munificent/magpie/doc/site/markdown/language/flow-control.markdown

     :::magpie
     var maybeNumber = Int parse(someString)
     if maybeNumber != nothing then
-        // here's maybeNumber's type is Int | Nothing
+        // Here, maybeNumber's type is Int | Nothing.
-        // that means that we can't do: maybeNumber abs
+        // That means that we can't do... maybeNumber abs
-        // because "abs" isn't a method on Nothing
+        // ...because "abs" isn't a method on Nothing.
-        // we would have to explicitly cast first end
+        // We would have to explicitly cast first. end

     let definitelyNumber = Int parse(someString) then
-        // but here, definitelyNumber's type is just Int
+        // But here, definitelyNumber's type is just Int.
-        // the type-checker knows it cannot be Nothing
+        // The type-checker knows it cannot be Nothing,
         // so this is fine:
         definitelyNumber abs
     end